-Corey started his career as a technologist in 2009, enrolling at the Northern Alberta Institute of Technology (NAIT).
-After completing the geological technology program with a geo-environmental specialization, Corey continued on to NAIT’s bachelor of technology in technology management program.
+Starting his career as a technologist in 2009, Corey Klimchuk enrolled at the Northern Alberta Institute of Technology (NAIT).
+After completing the Geological Technology program with a Geo-Environmental specialization, he went on to complete NAIT’s Bachelor of Technology in Technology Management program.

-Corey has strong ties to NAIT outside of his education and has been a member of the NAIT Geological Technology Advisory Committee since 2017, supporting the program through its Technology Accreditation Canada certification assessment in 2018.
-As an ongoing participant on the advisory committee, Corey has a better understanding of the challenges faced by the next generation of science and technology professionals that are set to enter Alberta’s workforce and how ASET can support them in the growth of their careers.
+Corey has continued to support NAIT outside of his education and has been a member of the NAIT Geological Technology Advisory Committee since 2017, supporting the program through its Technology Accreditation Canada certification assessment in 2018.